Joseph A. Lombardo

 Companies and private property owners are supposed to keep their lands and buildings safe for guests, customers, employees, and residents.
 If you were seriously hurt on someone else’s hazardous property, or if one of your loved ones was wrongfully killed in a preventable accident, you and your family may be able to file a lawsuit and win compensation for your suffering, hardships, and losses.
 Atlantic City premises liability lawyer Joseph Lombardo can help.

-Joseph Lombardo has more than two decades of experience handling a wide variety of premises liability claims involving wrongful death and serious personal injury, including but not limited to:
+Joseph Lombardo has more than two decades of experience handling a wide variety of premises liability claims in Atlantic City and the surrounding areas involving wrongful death and serious personal injury, including but not limited to:

 - Apartment Complexes

 - Parking Lots and Parking Garages

 - Shopping Malls

 At Lombardo Law, we believe our clients deserve to have their accidents aggressively investigated.
 A serious injury can devastate your life, and you have a right to explore the legal options that may be available to you.
 Financial compensation can help to cover medical bills, funeral expenses, lost income, and more.

 However, it’s very important that you act fast.
 A law called the statute of limitations sets a rigid deadline on how long you have to bring a legal claim in the state of New Jersey, and if the statute expires, your case will be unable to proceed and your options will be severely limited.
 To set up a completely free and private case evaluation with an Atlantic City premises liability attorney, call Lombardo Law today at (609) 418-4537.

 Establishing Negligence and Liability for Premises Liability Injuries in Atlantic City